This year's volatility appears to have grounded many of Wall Street's big boys. Even such seeming stalwarts as ConocoPhillips

 The Foolish final word

-Bottom line: Dollar-cost averaging is only as effective as the vehicle you're sending your monthly moola to.
-And with thousands of funds, stocks, and exchange-traded funds (ETFs) vying for your hard-earned dollars -- and with most of 'em duds -- choosing well can sometimes seem like a needle-in-the-haystack exercise.
+Dollar-cost averaging is only as effective as the vehicle to which you're sending your monthly moola.
+And with thousands of funds, stocks, and exchange-traded funds (ETFs) vying for your hard-earned dollars -- most of 'em duds -- choosing well can sometimes seem like a needle-in-the-haystack exercise.

 Not to worry.
-We've found the needles for you and threaded them through a service called Ready Made Millionaire.
-RMM features a compact, real-money portfolio -- the Fool has a million dollars on the line, in fact -- and it's designed for busy folks in search of a set-and-forget lineup they can use to feather their nest egg.
+We've found the needles for you, and threaded them through a service called Ready Made Millionaire.
+RMM features a compact, real-money portfolio -- the Fool has $1 million on the line, in fact -- and it's designed for busy folks in search of a set-and-forget lineup they can use to feather their nest egg.

 This article was originally published Aug.
 14, 2007.
 It has been updated.

 Shannon Zimmerman runs point on the Fool's Ready-Made Millionaire investment service.
-Pfizer is a Motley Fool Income Investor pick.
-Pfizer and Coca-Cola are Motley Fool Inside Value selections.
-The Fool owns shares of Pfizer.
+Apple is a Stock Advisor recommendation.
+Nokia and Intel are Inside Value picks.
+The Fool owns covered calls on Intel.
 You can check out the Fool's strict disclosure policy right here.